Course Outline

 - basic tools: Android Studio, ADB, logcat

-- security of Android applications in theory: CVSS, MASVS, MSTG
+- Android application security in theory: CVSS, MASVS, MSTG

-Day 2: Reverse engineering Android applications, static analysis and IPC security
+Day 2: Reverse Engineering of Android Applications, Static Analysis, and IPC Security

-- reverse engineering with apktool: decoding resources, disassembling code
+- reverse engineering using apktool: decoding resources, deassembling code

 - working with decompiled code in Android Studio

-- dynamic analysis of the IPC attack surface using Drozer
+- dynamic analysis of IPC attack surface using Drozer

 - vulnerabilities in IPC